Freek Jansen: House of Representatives

 Jansen was sworn into the House of Representatives on 31 March 2021.
 In the House, his specialities are education, youth, climate, innovation, digital affairs, and defense, and he is on the Committees for Defense, for Digital Affairs, for Economic Affairs and Climate Policy, for Infrastructure and Water Management, for Kingdom Relations, for Public Expenditure, and for Social Affairs and Employment.
 Jansen stayed on as chair of the Forum for Democracy youth wing until September 2021, and he joined FvD's board as treasurer in November.
 He has advocated expanding the military, saying that spending on it should far exceed the NATO norm of 2% of GDP.
 Jansen was reprimanded in October 2022 by the House of Representatives for refusing to disclose his position as board member of publisher Amsterdam Media Group, while Baudet was suspended.
 The House's integrity body advised the following year to suspend Jansen along with Baudet and Van Meijeren for one week for omitting roles at a meal-kit delivery service on their disclosure forms.

 In early 2022, Jansen declined a seat in the States of Overijssel, which was offered to him as there was a vacancy and he had been FvD's lijstduwer in the 2019 provincial elections.
 Jansen accepting the seat would have compelled him to relocate to the province.
 Jansen received a second term in the House after he was re-elected in 2023 as Forum for Democracy's second candidate.
 He temporarily stepped down on 16 January 2024 to make room for Pepijn van Houwelingen to serve on the body.
 NOS reported that such a temporary switch unrelated to health reasons had not occurred in the House since 1977.
 Although the replacement was intended to last six months, Van Houwelingen stayed on as a member of parliament.
 Jansen was Forum for Democracy's second candidate in the June 2024 European Parliament election, but the party did not secure any seats.

+He was again elected to the House in 2025, but he resigned on 12 May 2026 following the birth of his child.